24 SP leaders booked for defying social distancing norms during protest: Police

-Twenty-four Samajwadi Party leaders, including its district unit president, were booked for allegedly defying social distancing norms while protesting against the fuel price hike, police said on Saturday
+Twenty-four Samajwadi Party leaders, including its district unit president, were booked for allegedly defying social distancing norms while protesting against the fuel price hike, police said on Saturday.
+The SP leaders, however, claimed that the administration wants to intimidate them by lodging a case.

-The party leaders had staged a demonstration here on Friday during which they flouted social distancing norms, Superintendent of Police S Anand said

 - READ MORE ON: